-PARENTAL INVOLVEMENT - Support Group
+PARENTAL INVOLVEMENT - Support Group Method PIKAS At this level, it is most likely that the parent(s) have already been contacted and

-Method PIKAS

 At this level, it is most likely that the interview.

 parent(s) have already been contacted and

+parent(s) have an early been contacted and

 are working with the school and/or with Parental

 external agencies to effect change.
 Involvement

 ADDITIONAL ADVICE/SUPPORT FROM At this level, it is

 OUTSIDE AGENCIES most likely that the

 parent(s) have

 Counselling Service / Restorative meetings. already been

 MASH / Suffolk Safeguarding Partnership. contacted and are

 working with the

 school and/or with

-External Agencies to
+External Agencies t

 effect change.

 Additional

-advice/support from
+advice/support fro

 Outside Agencies

 Is there a need for

 parent to consult

-with GP about child?
+with GP about child